 The Inboard's performance dropped slightly in our acceleration test, dropping back into the middle of the pack.
 The hub motors on this board were just a little slower to respond and don't have quite as much torque as the belt-driven models, meaning you don't get off the starting line and up to speed as quickly.

 The next rating metric in our test — Range — takes credit for 20% of the overall score.
 This metric breaks down into two parts: economic range and charge time.
-The Inboard delivered a somewhat average performance overall, earning it a 5 out of 10.
+The Inboard delivered a somewhat average performance overall, earning it a 4 out of 10.
 To test this, we ran each board on a medium or economical riding profile.
 We used the middle of the three riding modes on the Inboard for the range test, with this board definitely failing to impress.
 It lasted for about 30 minutes, traveling just over six miles before calling it quits.
-You can see how this compares to the range of the rest of the boards in the chart below.

 The remote does start to vibrate to alert you when the battery is running out of juice.
 The Inboard did redeem itself a bit by charging decently fast, taking 90 minutes in our test to complete — short enough that you can bring the charger with you and recharge at your destination to get back home.
 This board does have the unique feature of being able to buy additional batteries and swap them in to extend the range.